VeikkoAJ/Ebike-Battery-Range-Estimator/README.md

 **LCD Display**

 The LCD display is mounted vertically on the bike frame, because the frame wasn't wide enough for a 16\*2 display to be mounted horizontally.
 This is why the display is only capable of showing 2 digit numbers per row and unit definitions have to be painted next to the lcd.
 Upside of mounting the display vertically is that a proper battery bar can be dispalyed on it.
 8 extra custom characters (numbers 2,4,5,6,7,8,9 and a "halfbar") are saved to the LCD display.
 A custom function is used to print numbers to the display.
-Custom symbols can be  found at [CustomChar.c](https://github.com/VeikkoAJ/Ebike-Battery-Range-Estimator/blob/main/EbikeBatteryRangeEstimator/CustomChar.c)
+Custom symbols located in [CustomChar.c](https://github.com/VeikkoAJ/Ebike-Battery-Range-Estimator/blob/main/EbikeBatteryRangeEstimator/CustomChar.c)

 <img src="https://github.com/VeikkoAJ/Ebike-Battery-Range-Estimator/blob/main/pics/LCD_interface_scaled.jpg" width='400'>

 *Still missing decals to cover the horrible wiring :)*

+**GPS**

+GPS module was chosen because of the possible extra features it has over a hall sensor and i already had one ready from an old project.
+A hall sensor would be better suited for measuring the bike velocity as it is faster and more precise than a gps module.

 ## Used parts and modules
 * **Arduino Nano 3.0**